Addiction To Xanax (Alprazolam)

-Xanax is a powerful benzodiazepine that is often prescribed to treat generalized anxiety disorder (GAD), panic disorders and insomnia.
-It is extremely addictive when used long-term.
+Xanax is a powerful Benzodiazepine that is often prescribed to treat generalized anxiety disorder (GAD), panic disorders, and insomnia.
+It is extremely addictive when used long-term, making Xanax addiction and abuse a serious concern.
 Xanax is the number one prescribed psychiatric medication in the United States.
 Seventy percent of teens with a Xanax addiction get the drug from their family’s medicine cabinet.

-Once a Xanax addiction has taken hold, daily responsibilities, such as school, work or family, are ignored as energy is redirected towards drug seeking behavior.
+Once a Xanax addiction has taken hold, daily responsibilities such as school, work, or family are ignored as energy is redirected toward drug-seeking behavior.

 Other behavioral signs of Xanax addiction include:

 - Continued use of Xanax even though it is contributing to personal difficulties